 This mod allows you to use more precise maps as well as culturally-linked start locations based on your chosen civ.

-However, the real highlights here are the novel, larger map sizes, which include Enormous (128×80), Giant (180×94), and Ludicrous (200×100), with players able to select the map type and size whenever starting a fresh game.
+However, the real highlights here are the groundbreaking, larger map sizes, which include Enormous (128×80), Giant (180×94), and Ludicrous (200×100), with players able to select the map type and size whenever starting a fresh game.

 With Zee’s Fewer Trade Offers mod, the game’s AI is modified to leave you alone for extended periods.

-The cooldown for AI trade offers increased from 10 turns to 50 turns, peace offers during war from 3 turns to 10 turns, and friendship offers see a substantial boost from 5 turns to 30 turns.
+The cooldown for AI trade offers increased from 10 turns to 50 turns, peace offers during war from 3 turns to 10 turns, and friendship offers see a significant boost from 5 turns to 30 turns.

 You’ll no longer have to worry about keeping the Queen in business and can instead use your newfound liberty to plan out her downfall.